liuxjep/iam/faqs.md

 A user must be assigned an access policy on the specific resource including a at least the Viewer role on the resource group which contains the resource.
 To assign this type of policy, see [Assigning access to resources](/docs/iam?topic=iam-iammanidaccser#resourceaccess).

-## Can every user in my account see all the other users?
+## Can every user in my account see all other users in the account?
 {: #users}
 {: faq}